jagadum/from-Jarugumalli/README.md

 | "Telusa Manasa"          | Enchanting composition that stands the test of time. | Keeravani                |
 | "Meghalu Lekunna"        | Soulful melody and captivating musical arrangement. | Davisriprasd             |
 | "Adiga Adiga"            | Soulful rendition that resonates with emotional depth. | Anirud                 |
+---
+## Favorite Quotes

+> "Dream, dream, dream.
+Dreams transform into thoughts and thoughts result in action."
+> *- Dr. APJ Abdul Kalam*

+> "Arise, awake, and stop not until the goal is reached."
+> *- Swami Vivekananda*